Descent098/ahd/README.md

 #### config

-This command is used for configuration management, due to the amount of preprocessing involved in keeping ahd cross platform it is recomended to use [register](#register) to register/update commands.
+This command is used for configuration management.
+It is recomended to use [register](#register) to register/update commands.
 The config command is for managing configurations manually take a look at the documentation for details about [manual configuration](https://ahd.readthedocs.io/en/latest/usage#wildcards-and-cross-platform-paths).